Travelling with Dogs and Cats from the UK

 you need to have the above plus the worm treatment for your dog only.
 Cats don’t need the worm treatment.

 As simple as it is to give the dog a tablet or two, this one has to be done by a licensed Vet.
-The Veterinarian have to enter the date, the hour and the minute of administration into the pet’s passport, stamp it and sign it (very important -The Date, the Hour, the Minute and must be on the Roman Number VII page in the dog’s passport), or else your pet won’t be allowed into the UK.
+The Veterinarian have to enter the date, the hour and the minute onto the document.

-You have to wait 24 hours before re-entry into the UK, but you have to re enter within 120 hours including the 24 hours waiting period or else the whole thing have to be repeated again.
+You have to wait 24 hours to be valid for re-entry into the UK, but you have to re enter within 120 hours including the 24 hours waiting period or else the whole thing have to be repeated again.

 While there are no borders in most of Europe and nobody checks the cars for foreign pets on the continent, it is a good idea to look up the country specific requirements.